TypeScriptPlayground/Naming-Conventions/README.md

 > ```

 #### Anonymous function: `function() {}`
 No space is inserted between the `function` keyword and the parentheses.
-A space is inserted between the brackets and the curly brackets.
+A space is inserted between the return type and the curly brackets.

 > <picture>
 >   <source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/main/blockquotes/badge/light-theme/example.svg">